CDC Logo

 Meaning and History

-This organization focuses on the health of the entire population of the United States and the prevention of the spread of dangerous infectious and non-communicable diseases.
-That is why the service was opened in one of the most problematic places in the country – the hotbed of natural malaria outbreaks.
-At its founding, the state gave it $ 1 million, and almost 60 percent of its employees have been deepened in mosquito control.
+This organization focuses on the health of the entire United States population and on preventing the spread of dangerous infectious and non-communicable diseases.
+That is why the service was opened in one of the most problematic places in the country, the hotbed of natural malaria outbreaks.
+At its founding, the state gave it $ 1 million, and almost 60 percent of its employees have been trained in mosquito control.
 During the campaign, over 6.5 million homes were processed.
 The process was led by Joseph Walter Mountin, MD, physician and creator of the CDC.

 The sixth floor of the Volunteer Building on Peachtree Street was originally allocated for offices.
-But in 1947, Emory University provided a 15-acre Communicable Disease Center on Clifton Road in DeKalb County for a nominal $ 10.
+But in 1947, Emory University provided a 15-acre site for a Communicable Disease Center on Clifton Road in DeKalb County for a nominal $10.
 The land was intended for the construction of their building.
 The work was sponsored by Robert W. Woodruff, Chairman of The Coca-Cola Company.
-He was interested in solving malaria problems as he hunted in those areas.
+He was interested in solving malaria problems while hunting in those areas.
 In addition, the center received more buildings for its laboratories.

-Today, it is a developed and multi-structural organization with a personal ideology and emblem because its mission has expanded significantly.
+Today, it is a well-developed, multi-structured organization with a personal ideology and emblem, as its mission has expanded significantly.
 She is fighting the threat of biological warfare, the spread of tuberculosis, Ebola, hemorrhagic fever, COVID-19, all types of influenza, and sexually transmitted diseases.
 The company also deals with bioterrorism, disability, injury, environmental health, obesity, diabetes, penicillin drug abuse, and more.
 She researches and confronts dangerous non-communicable diseases and foodborne pathogens.

-At the same time, the CDC’s actions have long gone beyond the country and have risen to the international level.
-Therefore, its logo is well known to representatives of many world countries.
+At the same time, the CDC’s actions have long gone beyond the country and reached the international level.
+Therefore, its logo is well known to representatives from many countries worldwide.
 The organization has only one and has never changed since its establishment.

 What is CDC?